Philippus/elastic4s/README.md

 All very straightforward.
 There are many options you can use to tweak the results.
 In the example above I have simply set the snippets to be taken from the field called "body" and to have max length 20.
 You can set the number of fragments to return, seperate queries to generate them and other things.
 See the elasticsearch page on [highlighting](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-request-highlighting.html) for more info.

 ## Get / Multiget

-Sometimes we don't want to search and want to retrieve a document directly from the index by id.
+A [get](docs/get.md) request allows us to retrieve a document directly by id.
-In this example we are retrieving the document with id 'coldplay' from the `bands` index.

 ```scala
 client.execute {